rajarammallya/melange/doc/source/apidoc.rst

 The Melange API is implemented using a RESTful web service interface.

-* All GET /resources accepts 'limit' and 'marker' params.
-If these params are not passed default limit is applied.
+* All GET /resources accept 'limit' and 'marker' params.
+If these params are not passed a default limit is applied.

-* If POST or PUT on a resource doesn't send mandatory params, API returns '400 Bad Request' response.
+* If POST or PUT on a resource doesn't send mandatory params, the API returns a '400 Bad Request' response.

 Request/Response Types
 ======================

-* The Melange API supports both the JSON and XML data serialization formats.
+* The Melange API supports both JSON and XML data serialization formats.

 * The request format is specified using the Content-Type header and is required for operations that have a request body.